University Catalog 2026-2027

 Spring Entry:

 Some programs do not accept applications for spring entry.
-Visit our website for details.
+View a list of these fall entry only majors on the admissions website.

 Studio-Based Majors